-High school extracurricular activities meet a wide range of interests, including Knowledge Bowl, student council, Minnesota Honor Society, speech, clay target (fall and spring), drama, yearbook, Letter Club, broadcasting club (KLKR), dance, and more.
+High school extracurricular activities meet a wide range of interests, including Knowledge Bowl, student council, Minnesota Honor Society, speech, clay target (fall and spring), drama, yearbook, Letter Club, broadcasting club (KLKR), dance, robotics team (new in 2020) and more.
 The outstanding drama department hosts an annual fall musical production, spring play, and is a frequent state honor-winner in one-act competition, including highest honors.

-A district-wide enrollment of more than 1,250 students in k-12, shows our district is continuing to grow.
-With teachers and staff who are kind and caring, kids feel protected and safe as they learn.
+A district-wide enrollment of more than 1,250 students in K-12, shows our District is continuing to grow.
+With teachers and staff that are kind and caring, kids feel protected and safe as they learn.
 Safe and convenient bus transportation is provided to all resident students and some non-resident students.

 Many technology upgrades and advancements are in place.
-Smartboard systems are used in classrooms around the district.
+Smartboard systems are used in classrooms around the District.
 Wireless capabilities are available throughout all district schools.
-Google Chromebooks are provided to all 9-12 students at the high school and ALP.
+Google Chromebooks are provided to all students in grades 5-12 at the middle/high school and ALP.

-HLWW schools have involved, caring parents, and supportive community members.
+HLWW Schools have involved, caring parents, and supportive community members.
 Our school events are well-attended by parents, grandparents, and friends.
-There are parent advisory committees, traveling sports teams, field trips, Laker Pride, and a district curriculum advisory committee, as well as many other opportunities for parents and community members to be involved and to support students.
+There are parent advisory committees, traveling sports teams, field trips, Laker Pride, district curriculum advisory committee, as well as many other opportunities for parents and community members to be involved and to support students.

 Special activities to expand student interests and experiences, such as student councils, after-school activities, English learners, special programs to assist and encourage healthy student choices, sixth-grade Deep Portage outdoor experience, fourth-grade fishing expo, and many others are available.